ibm-cloud-docs/overview/secure-enterprise.md

 ## Assessing and maintaining compliance of enterprise workloads
 {: #assess-compliance}

-Although {{site.data.keyword.cloud_notm}} reduces the time and complexity of setting up a compliant enterprise application, you still need to ensure that you're maintaining compliance.
-To do so, you can use the [{{site.data.keyword.sysdigsecure_full_notm}}](/docs/workload-protection?topic=workload-protection-getting-started) to run evaluations on your multi-cloud resource configurations.
-The evaluation results are provided in the dashboard of the {{site.data.keyword.sysdigsecure_full_notm}}.
+Although IBM Cloud reduces the time and complexity of setting up a compliant enterprise application, you still need to ensure that you're maintaining compliance.
+To do so, you can use the [IBM Cloud Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-getting-started) to run evaluations on your multi-cloud resource configurations.
+The evaluation results are provided in the dashboard of the IBM Cloud Security and Compliance Center Workload Protection.
 You are able to quickly assess the risk to your organization, fix issues, and generate reports so that you're always audit-ready.

 Also, using DevSecOps CI/CD/CC toolchains can help to automate the evaluation of controls as part of the development process and can block noncompliant changes from being promoted.
 Managing your application code this way ensures that you have the evidence and change history that is needed to meet the required compliance standards for your industry.
 For more information about a shift-left approach to deploying your code, see [DevSecOps architecture](/docs/devsecops?topic=devsecops-cd-devsecops-arch).

-## Get started with your enterprise workloads on {{site.data.keyword.cloud_notm}}
+## Get started with your enterprise workloads on IBM Cloud
 {: #enterprise-get-started}

-With the tools available through {{site.data.keyword.cloud_notm}}, you can start and stay compliant with automation and ensure that deployments are done by using a secure software supply chain, all while managing your resources at scale.
-Go to the [{{site.data.keyword.cloud_notm}} catalog](/catalog) to check out the deployable architectures and visit the [{{site.data.keyword.sysdigsecure_full_notm}}](/docs/workload-protection?topic=workload-protection-getting-started) today to start evaluating for security and compliance.
+With the tools available through IBM Cloud, you can start and stay compliant with automation and ensure that deployments are done by using a secure software supply chain, all while managing your resources at scale.
+Go to the [IBM Cloud catalog](/catalog) to check out the deployable architectures and visit the [IBM Cloud Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-getting-started) today to start evaluating for security and compliance.

 For more information about setting up your enterprise, configuring automated deployments by using projects, customizing deployable architectures, and more, see the [Enterprise account architecture](/docs/enterprise-account-architecture) white paper and [Running secure enterprise workloads](/docs/secure-enterprise) documentation.

-If you're already running workloads on the cloud, but you're not yet taking advantage of an enterprise account structure or tools like {{site.data.keyword.cloud_notm}} projects to manage related resources and IaC deployments across accounts, you can review the white paper on [moving to the enterprise architecture](/docs/adopt-enterprise-architecture?topic=adopt-enterprise-architecture-intro) and [learn how you can move existing deploy resources to a project](/docs/secure-enterprise?topic=secure-enterprise-move-deployed-resource-project).
+If you're already running workloads on the cloud, but you're not yet taking advantage of an enterprise account structure or tools like IBM Cloud projects to manage related resources and IaC deployments across accounts, you can review the white paper on [moving to the enterprise architecture](/docs/adopt-enterprise-architecture?topic=adopt-enterprise-architecture-intro) and [learn how you can move existing deploy resources to a project](/docs/secure-enterprise?topic=secure-enterprise-move-deployed-resource-project).